amark/coalesce/README.md

 },['http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js']);
 ```
-Yupe, that is right, you can declare and manage your dependencies all withinside of your javascript!
+Yupe, that is right, you can declare and manage your dependencies all within your javascript!

 All you need in your HTML is one script tag that requires your app from inside, as seen above:
 ```